sous-chefs/redisio/README.md

 The cookbook also contains a recipe to allow for the installation of the redis ruby gem.

 Redis-sentinel will write configuration and state data back into its configuration file.
 This creates obvious problems when that config is managed by chef.
-This cookbook will create the config file once, and then leave a breadcrumb that will guard against the file from being updated again.
+By default, this cookbook will create the config file once, and then leave a breadcrumb that will guard against the file from being updated again.

 ### Recipes